microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/governanceroledefinition_list.md

+---
+title: "List governanceRoleDefinitions"
+description: "Get a collection of governanceRoleDefinitions on a resource."
+---

 # List governanceRoleDefinitions
 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

 Get a collection of [governanceRoleDefinitions](../resources/governanceroledefinition.md) on a resource.

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions              |
 |:--------------------|:---------------------------------------------------------|